 FACT: Working up a good sweat is vital to healthy living, but intense exercise can lead to overheating—and trigger flare-ups.

 Quick Tip: If you’re going for an outdoor jog, step out when the sun is at its weakest (early morning or evening).
 In cool-down mode, be sure to drink plenty of fluids.

-FACT: Just having to deal with the visible signs of rosacea can bring on more flushing.
+FACT: Just having to deal with the visible signs of rosacea can bring on more flushing, which can bring on more stress... ugh!
 In a survey done by the National Rosacea Society, 70% of people with severe rosacea symptoms said it negatively affected their professional interactions, and 41% said rosacea made them avoid public contact or cancel plans.

 Quick Tip: Practicing simple stress management techniques may help squelch tension-fueled flare-ups.
 Eat healthy, get plenty of rest, and practice deep breathing exercises throughout the day.
 If rosacea symptoms are upsetting you, it’s wise to get symptoms under control before they get worse.
 Prioritize talking to a dermatologist about treatment options.